LoveCommunity/love.dart/README.md

     ...
 ```

-There are some speciel events, for example, event is null on system run:
+There are speciel cases. for example, we want to dispatch events on system run:

 ```dart
     ...